namhyung/uftrace/README.md

       20.103 us [21901] |   } /* fprintf */
       21.286 us [21901] | } /* main */

-You can see the page fault handler and the write syscall handler were called inside the fprintf() call.
+You can see the page fault handler and the system call handler for write() were called inside the fprintf() call.

-Also it can record and show function arguments and return value with `-A` and `-R` options respectively.
-The following example records first argument and return value of 'fib' (fibonacci number) function.
+Also, it can record and show function arguments and return value with `-A` and `-R` options respectively.
+The following example records first argument and return value of 'fib' (Fibonacci number) function.

     $ uftrace record -A fib@arg1 -R fib@retval tests/t-fibonacci 5